 Anyone who works in the construction industry is intimately familiar with the different types of construction drawings involved in a project.
 But can you define the differences between them?

-Here’s a simple primer for understanding the differences and the roles between construction drawings, shop drawings, and as-built drawings in the construction process.
+Here's a simple primer for understanding the differences and the roles between different types of drawings.
+We'll cover:

 The term “construction drawings” refers to the collection of final preconstruction drawings that represent the building as a whole.
 They are the pictorial record of the official design for the building, and generally include detailed depictions of every element of the finished building including the foundation, floor, walls, elevations, interior details and elevations, cabinetry, MEP design, structural details, and ceiling plans.